StephanieBolder/onestopshop/README.md

 Finished

 ## Installation
-The project is running and working on the following website: https://elegant-lumiere-a7b4a2.netlify.app/
+The project is running and working on the following website: https://elegant-lumiere-a7b4a2.netlify.app/.
+After opening the project, proceed to 'More', for the actual Settings page in which you find the About page and the Contact page.

 ### Available Scripts